 Synopsis: In a separate but parallel storyline, Mrs. Martin (Barbara La Marr), wife of a poor laborer (Frank Leigh), and Mrs. Benton (Katherine MacDonald), wife of a wealthy judge (William P. Carleton), are both wrongfully accused by their husbands of infidelity.
 Mr. Martin gives Mrs. Martin a beating.
 Judge Benton gives Mr. Martin a prison term—yet throws Mrs. Benton out of their home and demands a divorce.
 Mrs. Martin and Mrs. Benton meet and form a friendship after Mrs. Benton winds up in Mrs. Martin’s run-down neighborhood.
 Following Mr. Martin’s release from prison, Mrs. Martin apprises Mrs. Benton of her husband’s plan for revenge against Judge Benton.
 Mrs. Benton saves her husband and likens his actions toward her to Mr. Martin’s treatment of Mrs. Martin.
 The men realize their transgressions against their wives and happy endings ensue for both couples.

 The Prisoner of Zenda (Metro Pictures Corporation) Distributed by: Metro Pictures Corporation (1922); Jury-Metro-Goldwyn Ltd. (1922).
 Length: 10 reels, 10,467 feet.
 New York Premiere: July 31, 1922.
 General Release: September 11, 1922.
 Jury and Goldwyn Ltd. Director: Rex Ingram.
 Writers: Anthony Hope (story [The Prisoner of Zenda, an 1894 novel]), Edward Rose (story [The Prisoner of Zenda: A Romantic Play and a Prologue in Four Acts, 1896]), and Mary O’Hara (scenario).
 Cinematography: John F. Seitz.
 Film Editor: Grant Whytock.
 Art director: Amos Myers.
 Cast: Lewis Stone, Alice Terry, Robert Edeson, Stuart Holmes, Ramon Novarro (billed as Ramon Samaniegos [sic]), Barbara La Marr, Malcolm McGregor, Edward Connelly, and Lois Lee.
+The film may be viewed online here.
 This film is distributed on DVD by Grapevine Video (USA), Warner Home Video (USA), and Lobster Films (France).
 Surviving prints may be viewed onsite by appointment at the Academy Film Archive (Pickford Center for Motion Picture Study) in Beverly Hills, California and at the University of California, Los Angeles, Film & Television Archive.
 Surviving prints are also on file at Gosfilmofond (Moscow, Russia) and George Eastman House (Rochester, New York).

 Synopsis: Rudolf Rassendyll (Lewis Stone) travels from England to Ruritania for his lookalike cousin’s coronation.
 Covetous of the throne, Black Michael (Stuart Holmes), half-brother of the king (also played by Stone), drugs the king before the coronation and later kidnaps him, imprisoning him in the castle of Zenda.
 The king’s cohorts, capitalizing upon Rudolf’s strong resemblance to the king, recruit him to impersonate the king at his coronation and until he is rescued.
 While acting as king, Rudolf and the king’s fiancée, Princess Flavia (Alice Terry), fall in love.
 All the while, Michael’s officer, Rupert of Hentzau (Ramon Novarro), vainly attempts to seduce Black Michael’s lover, Antoinette De Mauban (Barbara La Marr).
 Rupert tells Antoinette of Michael’s agenda to marry Princess Flavia once he seizes the throne, ultimately causing Antoinette to betray Michael and facilitate the king’s rescue.
 Rudolf and Princess Flavia are obliged to surrender one other.